nebari-dev/nebari-docs/docs/docs/how-tos/monitoring.md

 ![Grafana Select Loki](/img/how-tos/2_grafana-select-loki.png)

-Click on the Log browser and select labels to search in, in this case we have selected pod:
+Select a Label to search.
+In this case we are selecting 'pod':

 ![Grafana Select Loki](/img/how-tos/3_grafana-log-browser-pod.png)

-Type the pod name initials for the pod you're looking to search logs for, in this case we are looking for hub pod:
+Begin typing the name of the desired pod.
+In this case we are looking for JupyterHub pod:

 ![Grafana Select Loki](/img/how-tos/4_grafana-log-search-pod.png)

-Select the pod from the list of pods and then click on "Show logs":
+Select the pod from the list of pods and then click on "Run Query":

 ![Grafana Select Loki](/img/how-tos/5_grafana-log-select-pod.png)

-After clicking on "Show logs", you should be able to see logs for JupyterHub pod as shown below:
+After clicking on "Run Query", you should be able to see logs for JupyterHub pod as shown below:

 ![Grafana Select Loki](/img/how-tos/6_grafana-view-pod-logs.png)

-You can also filter by time, by clicking on the time filter on top right, next to "Run query".
+You can also filter by time by clicking on the time filter on top right (next to "Run query").

 ## Terraform Overrides